-Next the inertia of the gantry assembly will be calculated.
-This will be a product of the mass of the gantry assembly and the pitch of the screw drive.
-Equation 8 shows the relationship.
+The following step is to calculate the inertia of the gantry assembly.
+This is a product of the mass of the gantry assembly and the pithc of the screw drive Equation 8 shows the relationship.

-The final component of inertia is the motor inertia which would be provided by the motor manufacturer.
-The total inertia would then be shown in Equation 11
+The final component of inertia is the motor inertia which is provided by the motor manufacturer.
+The total inertia is shown in Equation 11